bonedaddy/blog/content/blog/homelab/posts/better_internet_security_privacy_through_dns.md

 # Configuration

 Configuration is pretty simple, namely consisting of a docker compose file and unbound configuration file.
-You will need to determine three configuration variables set through environment variables that you will need to update in the docker compose file.
+You will need to determine two configuration variables set through environment variables that you will need to update in the docker compose file.

-* IP address of pihole server (`ServerIP` env var)
-* The ip address of the unbound server (`DNS1`)
 * Password for pihole web administration console (`WEBPASSWORD` env var)
 * Timezone (`TZ` env var)